-The most important consideration with Commercial EPCs is the knowledge, experience, and creditability of the energy assessor.
+The most important consideration with Commercial EPCs is the knowledge, experience, and creditability of the Commercial Energy Assessor.
 Poorly produced Commercial EPCs could make your Commercial premises unsalable or unlettable.

 The Energy Assessor may not carry out a detailed survey or research and calculate the correct energy efficiency rating for the property.
-The assessor may only select the standard ‘defaults’ contained within the Government approved software programme (SBEM).
+The Energy Assessor may only select the standard ‘defaults’ contained within the Government approved software programme (SBEM).
 If the Energy Assessor only selected standard SBEM defaults, this will affect the co2 calculation and place your Commercial EPC rating into the worst category on the energy performance certificate i.e. F or G rating!

 Research carried out in 2013 by WSP on 4,000 EPCs found that 17% of the UK’s commercial property EPCs were below that standard, with 14% of commercial buildings EPCs in London at risk… That’s, almost one in five commercial premises!